yed-0/SYED/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-2/readme.md

 > The tool identifies it as **MD5**, a widely used but insecure hashing algorithm.

 ---

+## ⚠️ QUESTION:

+**-  What cryptographic weaknesses exist in this hashing method?**

+*The hash uses MD5, which is outdated, fast to crack, not salted, and vulnerable to attacks.
+It's easy for attackers to reverse it using tools like John the Ripper.*

 ### 4. Cracking the Password